Cookies setting

 In the backend, Level 4 categories are displayed with an even greater indentation compared to Level 3 categories, indicating their subordinate position.

-How to Set Up Magento 2 Top Navigation Menu
+How to Set Up Magento 2 Top Navigation Menu?

-Create a category
+Step 1: Create a category

-• Go to Catalog > Categories
+• In your Magento admin, go to Catalog > Categories

 • Press Save